 While at ITV Wales she was Forward Planning Editor & Newsdesk Editor, steering ITV Wales’ BAFTA award-winning coverage of the Sea Empress disaster, among other notable stories.

 She spent 11 years at the BBC where she worked in both TV & radio in journalistic and managerial roles.
 She presented & produced BBC output during the 1999 Rugby World Cup & continues to be actively involved in sports journalism.

-She was one of the deliverers & co-ordinators for the BBC’s Safeguarding Trust & compliance training.
+She was one of the deliverers of the BBC’s Safeguarding Trust & compliance training.
 Her last role at BBC Wales was that of Acting Editor, Radio Wales.